zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 and handle PSA client call request from NSPE. ``tfm_rpc_client_call_handler()`` invokes request handling callback function to eventually execute specific mailbox message handling operations.
-The mailbox APIs are defined in mailbox design document
+The mailbox APIs are defined in mailbox design document [1]_.

 The handling process in mailbox operation consists of the following steps.

-1. If copy operations are not done in Inter-Processor Communication interrupt handler, the mailbox handling should fetch the mailbox message(s) containing PSA client call request from NSPE.
+1. SPE mailbox fetches the PSA client call parameters from NSPE mailbox.
    Proper protection and synchronization should be implemented in mailbox to guarantee that the operations are not interfered by NSPE mailbox operations or Inter-Processor Communication interrupt handler.
-If a queue is maintained inside TF-M core, mailbox handling can fetch multiple mailbox messages together into the queue, to save the time of synchronization between two cores.
+   If a queue is maintained inside TF-M core, SPE mailbox can fetch multiple PSA client calls together into the queue, to save the time of synchronization between two cores.

-2. Mailbox handling parses the mailbox message copied in SPE and fetches the information of the PSA client call, including the PSA client call type.
+2. SPE mailbox parses the PSA client call paramters copied from NSPE, including the PSA client call type.
-   Additional checks can be executed to make sure that the mailbox message is valid.
-It may require additional information carried in the mailbox message.

 3. The PSA client call request is dispatched to the dedicated TF-M RPC PSA client call handler.
 The PSA client call request is processed in the